-A baby’s rash on the stomach often results from irritation, allergies, or infections and usually resolves with proper care and hygiene.
+A baby’s rash on the stomach often results from irritation, allergies, heat, eczema, or infections and usually improves with proper care, hygiene, and medical attention when warning signs appear.

 Understanding Why a Baby Has Rash On Stomach

-The skin on the abdomen is frequently exposed to moisture, friction from clothing or diapers, and contact with allergens or irritants.
-This makes it a hotspot for rashes.
-The appearance of a rash can vary—red patches, bumps, blister-like lesions, or dry flaky skin.
+The skin on the abdomen is frequently exposed to moisture, friction from clothing or diapers, heat, sweat, and contact with allergens or irritants.
+This makes it a common area for rashes, especially when clothing is tight, the baby is overheated, or a new product touches the skin.
+The appearance of a rash can vary—red or pink patches, bumps, blister-like lesions, dry flaky skin, or irritated areas that look sore.
 Understanding the root cause is crucial for effective treatment.

 Common Causes of Rash on Baby’s Stomach